-While being a pet groomer can be very rewarding and potentially lucrative, this is the hands down most challenging profession within the pet industry, especially in that this field presents the greatest potential for injuries and accidents—to pets and groomers themselves.
+While being a pet groomer can be very rewarding and potentially lucrative, this is the hands-down most challenging profession within the pet industry.
+The field presents the greatest potential for injuries and accidents—to pets and groomers alike.

-Not only do groomers often find themselves servicing squirmy, frightened, uncooperative or even downright aggressive pets, those in this profession as a rule work with sharp objects, cumbersome grooming tables, heated dryers, water and other potentially hazardous objects and safety issues.
+Not only do groomers often find themselves servicing squirmy, frightened, uncooperative, or even downright aggressive pets, those in this profession work with sharp objects, cumbersome grooming tables, heated dryers, water, and other potentially hazardous objects and safety issues.